-In the Pennsylvania countryside near where I grew up, the Amish used mules in the field, and the animals worked hard.
-They're durable, versatile creatures that people also use for riding, driving, and packing.
-Because a mule has a donkey father and a horse mother, you can spot one by the long ears and short mane.
+Mules are durable, versatile creatures that are used for packing, riding, and other chores on the farm.
+A mule has a donkey father and a horse mother, and you can spot one by the long ears and short mane.

 Mules will test you to see what they can get away with.
 But with some patience and kindness, they'll learn to trust and obey you.
 Mules also have a good memory, so if you cause them any pain, they'll remember it and hold a grudge.